Kinesiologists

 Other Education or Training

-The American Kinesiotherapy Association offers continuing education opportunities at its annual conference, as well as via webinars and other online course offerings.
-Contact the association for more information.
+The American Kinesiotherapy Association offers continuing education (CE) opportunities at its annual conference, as well as via webinars, self-paced clinical courses, and other online course offerings.
+The National Academy of Kinesiology, American Society of Biomechanics, International College of Applied Kinesiology, and SHAPE America also provide CE classes and webinars.
+Contact these organizations for more information.

 Certification, Licensing, and Special Requirements